ingerjm0/hifi-docs-review/04.script/09.transfer-hfc-tutorial/docs.md

 1. Change the `DESTINATION_USERNAME` variable in `tipJar.js` to match your username.
 2. Upload the `tipJar.js` script to your domain's ATP server.
 	* In Interface, go to **Edit > Asset Browser > Choose File**.
-	* Right-click the script file, then select "Copy URL".
+	* Right-click the script file, then select 'Copy URL'.
-3. In Interface, pull up your HUD or Tablet and go to Create.
+3. In Interface, pull up your HUD or Tablet and go to **Create**.
-4. In the Entity List, select the Tip Jar cube entity.
+4. In the 'Entity List', select the Tip Jar cube entity.
-5. In the entity's Properties, scroll down to "Script" and paste the URL you copied, into the text box.
+5. In the entity's 'Properties', scroll down to 'Script' and paste the URL you copied, into the text box.
 Press Enter.
 5. Lock the entity so nobody can change its attributes.

-Close the Create app and click on the Tip Jar cube entity.
+Close the **Create** app and click on the Tip Jar cube entity.
 A window pops up, prompting you to pay 10 HFC to the username specified in the script.

 ## Create a VIP Access Zone
 In this example, we walk through creating an exclusive VIP zone that is accessible only to paid VIPs.
 This tutorial uses a [client entity script](../client-entity-scripts) to transfer money and an [assignment client script](../assignment-client-scripts) to verify payments.